How to get permission from the Driver and Vehicle Standards Agency (DVSA) to reuse its learning materials and the rules you must follow.

 The Re-use of Public Sector Information Regulations 2015 (PSI) provides a framework for making the reuse of information held by public bodies easier.
 PSI Regulations set out the rules that public sector bodies should follow when providing documents for reuse.

 DVSA has a delegation of authority from the Controller of Her Majesty’s Stationery Office which enables it to license reuse of Crown copyright material the DVSA produces.

 Complain about how DVSA trades

-You should email the DVSA Intellectual Property Team if you’re unhappy and don’t feel DVSA has followed the principles set out by the IFTS or the rules in the PSI regulations: firstname.lastname@example.org
+You should email the DVSA Intellectual Property Team if you’re unhappy and do not feel DVSA has followed the rules in the PSI regulations: email@example.com

-If you can’t settle matters through DVSA’s complaints procedure complain to the Information Commissioner’s Office.
+If you cannot settle matters through DVSA’s complaints procedure complain to the Information Commissioner’s Office.